Sleepy Lagoon murder

-Díaz was taken by ambulance to Los Angeles County General Hospital, where he died shortly afterwards without regaining consciousness.
-The hospital's autopsy showed that he was inebriated from the party and had a fracture at the base of his skull.
-This might have been caused by repeated falls or an automobile accident.
-The cause of Díaz's death remains disputed to this day.
-However, the Los Angeles Police Department (LAPD) was quick to arrest seventeen Mexican-American youths – Jack Melendez, Victor Thompson, Angel Padilla, John Y. Matuz, Ysmael Parra (Smiles), Henry Leyva, Gus Zamora, Manuel Reyes, Robert Telles, Manuel Delgado, Jose Ruiz (Chepe), Victor Segobia, and Henry Ynostrozaas suspects.
-Despite insufficient evidence, the young men were held in prison, without bail, on charges of murder.
+Díaz was later found gravely injured and transported by ambulance to Los Angeles County General Hospital.
+He died shortly afterwards without regaining consciousness.
+The hospital's autopsy showed that he was inebriated from the party and suffered a fracture at the base of his skull, possibly caused by repeated falls or an automobile accident.
+The exact cause of Díaz's death remains a subject of dispute.
+However, the LAPD was quick to arrest seventeen Mexican-American youths – Jack Melendez, Victor Thompson, Angel Padilla, John Y. Matuz, Ysmael Parra (Smiles), Henry Leyvas, Gus Zamora, Manuel Reyes, Robert Telles, Manuel Delgado, Jose Ruiz (Chepe), Victor Segobia, and Henry Ynostroza – on charges of murder.
+The evidence was insufficient, yet the young men were held in jail without bail, which made the case highly publicized.

 The trial ended on January 13, 1943, under the supervision of Judge Charles W. Fricke.
-Twelve of the defendants were convicted of second degree murder and sentenced to serve time in San Quentin Prison.
-The rest were charged with lesser offenses and incarcerated in the Los Angeles County Jail.
-The convictions were reversed on appeal in 1944.
-The case is considered a precursor to the Zoot Suit Riots of 1943.
+Twelve of the defendants were convicted of second-degree murder and incarcerated at San Quentin Prison.
+The others received lesser charges and were incarcerated in the Los Angeles County Jail.
+However, the convictions were overturned on appeal in 1944.
+The case became a symbol of racial tensions in Los Angeles and was seen as a precursor to the Zoot Suit Riots later in 1943.

-Sleepy Lagoon was a reservoir beside the Los Angeles River that was frequented by Mexican-Americans.
-Its name came from the popular song "Sleepy Lagoon", which was recorded in 1942 by big band leader and trumpeter Harry James.
-The reservoir was located near the city of Maywood at approximately what is now 5400 Lindbergh Lane in Bell.
-The current address has also been given as approximately 5500 Slauson Avenue.